sugiyamath/paraemb/README.md

 # paraemb
-An experiment of deep metric learning, creating sentence embedding from paraphrase corpus
+An experiment of creating sentence embedding from paraphrase corpus

 Currently, this project is just an experiment.

+## what's this?

+This project is an experiment of sentence embedding.
+The motivation is solving paraphrase identification task only by sentence vector's similarity.

 ## requirements

 - sentencepiece
-- tensorflow-gpu > 2.0.0
+- tensorflow-gpu >= 2.0.0
 - numpy
 - pandas